 BSc MSc PhD

-I have a PhD in Pure Mathematics from Imperial College London (Ergodic Theory) and a MSc in Medical Statistics from the London School of Hygiene and Tropical Medicine in September 2011.
+I have a PhD in Pure Mathematics from Imperial College London (Ergodic Theory) and a MSc in Medical Statistics from the London School of Hygiene and Tropical Medicine.

 I am the co-organiser of the School's short courses Statistical Analysis with Missing Data using Multiple Imputation and Inverse Probability Weighting and Causal Inference in Epidemiology: Recent Methodological Developments